maxrt101/xcc/README.md

 Uses LLVM as a backend because of its vast support of platforms, JIT, and other features.
 XCC is a working name, it may be changed later.
 CC - is taken from GCC (GNU Compiler Collection), while XCC is not a compiler collection,
-it must certainly is a compiler.
+it most certainly is a compiler.
 X - is just a cool letter that I like :)

 ### How to run
 Prerequisites: